zuoym15/ARchess/README.md

 # ARchess
-An Augmented reality application in python
+An augmented reality (AR) application in python